trider/rapid-react-tutorial/rapid-react-tutorial-02/README.md

 # ReactJS for Angular Developers Part 1: Routing

-In a web application, routing refers to how a user navigates from point A to point B. In most cases, the user lands on the home page and clicks on a link to the page they are interested in.
-Once the target page is displayed, they can return to the home via the browser’s back button or explore links to other pages displayed on any page or through navigation elements, such as a top bar or side menu.

-## Objectives

-In this article, we will build the foundations of our task management application.
-We will create two pages.
-The first is a placeholder Login page with a title and link to the application’s Home (Tasks) page.
+In Part 1, we started with a brief introduction to ReactJS.
+Next, we created and ran a boilerplate project.
+In this installment, we will begin building a Task Management web app.
+The app will have two pages.
+The first is a placeholder Login page with a title and link to the application’s Home (Tasks) page

 ![Login Page](react-task-tutorial-01-login.png)